speedfuns/botw/MasterSwordAndDungeons.md

 Glide down and left to grab the **Double Axe** against a tree.
 Warp back to Daqo Chisay.

-Use a Gale charge (2/3) to get inside Gerudo Town and head directly to **Riju**, talk to her then talk to the Gerudo Chief Liana to start the Yiga Clan quest.
+Use a Gale charge (2/3) to get inside Gerudo Town and head directly to **Riju**, talk to her, then talk to the Gerudo Chief Liana to start the Yiga Clan quest.

 Rent a seal, head to the Yiga Clan Hideout evading any rocks on the path.